LibCrowds/libcrowds-pybossa-theme/README.md

-This is [Pybossa](https://github.com/PyBossa/pybossa) theme for the BL Labs crowd-sourcing platform.
+This is a [Pybossa](https://github.com/PyBossa/pybossa) theme for the BL Labs crowd-sourcing platform.

 ## See it in Action